 Where to Stay in Auckland

-If you are on more of a backpacker budget, Verandahs Backpackers Lodge in Ponsonby is an excellent choice.
-It’s walking distance to the city and K Road, and offers comfortable dorm and private rooms.
+If you are on a backpacker budget, Verandahs Backpackers Lodge in Ponsonby is an excellent choice.
+It’s within walking distance of the city and K Road and offers comfortable dorm and private rooms.
+In the city center, Haka Lodge is a great choice too.

 The Best Insurance for Your Auckland Trip